elias54/EliasGuns/README.md

 # EliasGuns
 Another useless mod made by me.
-For Minecraft 1.8.
+For <b>Minecraft 1.8</b>.
 You can pick up every code you want.